From Posterior Sampling to Meaningful Diversity in Image Restoration: What makes a set of reconstructions meaningfully diverse?

 Given a degraded input image $y$, we start by generating a large set of solutions $\smash{\tilde{\mathcal{X}}}$ using a diverse image restoration method.
-We then extract perceptually meaningful features for all $\smash{\tilde{N}}$ images in $\tilde{\mathcal{X}}$ and use the distances between these features as proxy to the perceptual dissimilarity between the images.
+We then extract perceptually meaningful features for all $\smash{\tilde{N}}$ images in $\smash{\tilde{\mathcal{X}}}$ and use the distances between these features as proxy to the perceptual dissimilarity between the images.
 In each of the three approaches we consider, we use these distances in a different way in order to sub-sample $\smash{\tilde{\mathcal{X}}}$ into $\mathcal{X}$, exploring different concepts of diversity.
-As a running example, we illustrate all three approaches on the 2D distribution shown in Fig.~\ref{fig:SamplingMethods2D}, and on inpainting and super-resolution, as shown in Fig.~\ref{fig:qual_results_baselines} (see experimental details in Sec.~\ref{sec:BaselinesExperiments}).
-Note that with high probability, a small random sample from the distribution of Fig.~\ref{fig:SamplingMethods2D} (second pane) includes only points from the dominant mode, and thus does not convey to a viewer the existence of other modes.
-We consider in our analysis the following three approaches.
+As a running example, we illustrate the approaches on the 2D distribution shown in Fig.~\ref{fig:SamplingMethods2D}, and on inpainting and super-resolution, as shown in Fig.~\ref{fig:qual_results_baselines} (see details in Sec.~\ref{sec:BaselinesExperiments}).
+Note that a small random sample from the distribution of Fig.~\ref{fig:SamplingMethods2D} (second pane) is likely to include only points from the dominant mode, and thus does not convey to a viewer the existence of other modes.
+We consider the following approaches.

 \paragraph{Cluster representatives} A straightforward way to represent the different semantic modes in $\smash{\tilde{\mathcal{X}}}$ is via clustering.
 Specifically, we apply the \textbf{\emph{$K$-means}} algorithm over the feature representations of all images in ${\tilde{\mathcal{X}}}$, setting the number of clusters $K$ to the desired number of solutions, $N$.
 We then construct $\mathcal{X}$ by choosing for each of the $N$ clusters the image in $\smash{\tilde{\mathcal{X}}}$ closest to its center in feature space.
 As seen in Figs.~\ref{fig:SamplingMethods2D} and~\ref{fig:qual_results_baselines}, this approach leads to a more diverse set than random sampling.
 However, the set can be redundant, as multiple points may originate from the dominant mode.